GloriaColmenares/academic-kickstart/content/publication/duck/index.md

 #publication: "*Environmental Research Letters*(1)"
 #publication_short: "ERL"

 abstract: "I use the first wave of COVID-19 as a natural experiment to document evidence of flexibility on the German day-ahead electricity market.
 I parameterize a model that represents uncertainty on the demand side as intermittency of renewables.
 I then compare pre- to post-COVID-19 data to investigate lower-bound economic implications.
-Post-COVID-19 and under 44% renewable shares, electricity prices were most sensitive to fuel costs, and almost completely passed through, while remaining rigid to CO2 costs.
+Post-COVID-19and with 44% of renewable shares, electricity prices were most sensitive to fuel costs, and almost completely passed through, while they remained rigid to CO2 costs.
 A decrease in demand consumption had a detrimental welfare effect on both, consumers and producers.
-An increase in demand consumption was slightly beneficial in the afternoon peak, mainly for consumers.
+An increase in demand consumption was slightly beneficial in the afternoon peak, mainlyfor consumers.
 Although the distributional gap was reduced, both actors, were worst off post-COVID-19.
-CO2 emissions were lower by 31% on average, but emissions from lignite remained almost constant around 56% of total emissions from fossil fuels.
-If this consumption pattern persists to some extent, under higher renewable shares, and more extreme weather conditions, more appropriate market rules would be necessary to achieve allocative efficiency."
+This kind of flexibility response was likely the result of a reduction in the minimum generation.
+CO2 emissions were lower by 22% on average,  of which emissions from lignite showed only a small reduction of 8% of total emissions from fossil fuels.
+If the observed consumption pattern persists to some extent, in a market with higher renewable shares and more extreme weather conditions, more appropriate market rules would be necessary to achieve allocative efficiency"

 # Summary.
 An optional shortened abstract.
 summary: ""